If there’s one thing businesses cannot afford in today’s competitive landscape, it’s sub-optimal system performance.

 The biggest USP of New Relic is the intuitive layout of the entire system, which lets you instantly see how everything is flowing and exactly where the bottleneck, if any, is.
 It’s hard to describe the UI in words, so here’s a screenshot:

 As you can see, it’s pretty easy to visually trace how data is flowing from system to system and the resulting performance metrics there.
-Sluggishness and downtimes trigger instant alerts, allowing to fix the problems before the business suffers.
+Sluggishness and downtimes trigger instant alerts, allowing them to fix the problems before the business suffers.

 It’s not just the DevOps side that is covered in New Relic.
 It’s also possible to set goals and rules for customer experience and get detailed reports to figure out where more work is required.
 As any digital marketer worth his salt knows, this information is solid gold.